Tanzu-Solutions-Engineering/steeltoe-workshop-getting-started/04-config.md

 ## Implement Spring Config client

-Open "Program.cs" and implement a Spring Config client in the host builder.
+Open `Program.cs` and implement a Spring Config client in the host builder.

 ```csharp
 using Steeltoe.Extensions.Configuration.ConfigServer;